Official Troubleshooting Methodology and Evidence Handling

 | Limit access | Reduces disclosure and tampering risk |

-In a normal performance ticket, evidence handling may be simple documentation.
-In a suspected compromise, preserve logs and packet captures before making destructive changes when feasible.
-If policy requires incident response involvement, escalate.
+In a routine performance ticket, evidence handling may be simple documentation.
+In a suspected compromise, preserve logs and captures before making destructive changes when feasible, and escalate to incident response if policy requires.

 Common Traps